 Stephen Green (Banker)

-Lord Stephen Green is the former Group Chairman of HSBC Holdings who became UK Minister of State for Trade and Investment in both the Department for Business, Innovation and Skills and the Foreign and Commonwealth Office on 11 January 2011.
+Lord Stephen Green is the former group chairman of HSBC Holdings who became UK Minister of State for trade and investment in both the Department for Business, Innovation and Skills and the Foreign and Commonwealth Office on 11 January 2011.
+He retired from this position in December 2013.

 While chairman of HSBC, Green, a Church of England lay preacher, pursued business links with senior figures in the Egyptian regime.
 In 1998, he co-chaired the Egyptian British Business Council, a high-level group that reported to then British and Egyptian prime ministers Tony Blair and Kamal Ganzouri.